 Answer: Unfortunately, harassment and hostile work environment are not illegal by themselves.
 To be illegal, harassment and hostile work environment must be motivated by an unlawful motivation.
 Some common unlawful motivations include:

 Answer: The first step you should take is speak with your supervisor or manager.
+If the harasser is your supervisor, skip that step!
 If that doesn't work, speak with someone in the Human Resources Department if your employer has one.
-If the harasser is your supervisor, skip that step!
 If this doesn't fix the problem, think about applying for anti-harassment protection order from a local court.
 You can find instructions and forms at this website.
 If a judge grants your petition, the harasser may be prohibited from being at your place of employment.

 Answer: Yes, just because you are paid a salary does not mean that you are exempt from receiving overtime compensation.
 There some additional requirements to be overtime exempt as a salary employee.
 While there are some additional nuances, you may still need to be paid overtime if your primary job duty is not one of the following: